DigitalSlideArchive/digital_slide_archive/devops/dsa/README.rst

 If you need to log into the container as the Girder user, type::

-    docker-compose exec --user $(id -u) girder bash
+    docker compose exec --user $(id -u) girder bash

 Technical Details
 -----------------

 The Digital Slider Archive is built in Girder and Girder Worker.
-Here, these are coordinated using docker-compose.
+Here, these are coordinated using docker compose.
 There are five containers that are started:

 - `Girder <https://girder.readthedocs.io/>`_.
 Girder is an asset and user management system.
 It handles permissions and serves data via http.